What the Faroes Are Really Like: A Local's Honest Take on the Islands

 When to Come

-June-August: Longest days (near 24-hour daylight in June), warmest temperatures (10-15°C — I know), puffins present.
+June-August: Longest days (near 24-hour daylight in June), warmest temperatures (10-15°C — yes, really), puffins present.
 Also the busiest and the foggiest.

-April-May: My favorite.
+April-May: The connoisseur's choice.
 Fewer tourists, dramatic light, waterfalls at full flow from snowmelt.
 Cold (5-10°C) but manageable.

 September-October: Autumn colors on the grass, migrating birds, dramatic skies.
 Gets dark early.

 Winter: Dark.
 Wet.
 Windy.
 Honestly?
-Beautiful — if you like dramatic weather and solitude.
+Beautiful — if you love dramatic weather and solitude.
 The Northern Lights appear occasionally.
 But many services close.

 The Thing Nobody Tells You

 The Faroes are quiet.
-Not quiet like a rural area in France or England.
+Not quiet like a rural corner of France or England.
 Quiet like the sound has been turned down on the world.
-Standing at the Kallur Lighthouse viewpoint on Kalsoy with nothing but wind, ocean, and the faint bleating of sheep from the valley below — that silence changes something in your brain.
+Stand at the Kallur Lighthouse viewpoint on Kalsoy with nothing but wind, ocean, and the faint bleating of sheep from the valley below — and that silence changes something in your brain.

-I came for a research job.
-I stayed because this place reset my nervous system in a way no vacation ever had.
+People come for the photographs and stay because the place resets your nervous system in a way no ordinary vacation can.
 The islands are expensive, wet, windswept, and wildly inconvenient to reach (Atlantic Airways or SAS to Vagar airport, FAE, from Copenhagen, Reykjavik, Edinburgh, or Bergen).

 They're worth every krone and every soaked sock.